yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 I have completed instructor training for The Carpentries and am certified to teach their materials.
 To lead a workshop, I will need at least one (preferably two) co-instructors to help out in teaching the material.
 The workshops are two days long and instructors usually switch every half day.
 I am planning to cover [ your workshop topics ] and was hoping you could teach the [ topic ] section of the workshop.
 The Carpentries provides ready-to-go lesson materials, so we would not need to develop anything from scratch.
 If you are interested, you can review the materials for [ topic ] here [ link to lesson ] and the rest of the curricular materials here [link to http://www.datacarpentry.org/lessons/ or https://software-carpentry.org/lessons/ or https://librarycarpentry.org/lessons/].

 I am excited to teach  a workshop here and think it will be very helpful to our [ target audience ].
-If you are interested in being a co-instructor, please let me know and we can get together and plan. et me know if you know anyone else who might be interested and able to help out with the [ topic ] part of the workshop.
+If you are interested in being a co-instructor, please let me know and we can get together and plan.
+Let me know if you know anyone else who might be interested and able to help out with the [ topic ] part of the workshop.

  Excited about the prospect of co-teaching with you!